James A. A. Pierre: Early life

-Pierre was born in Hartford, Grand Bassa County in Liberia on July 18, 1908, the son of Dr. Alexander A. Pierre and Serena M. Pierre.
+Pierre was born in Hartford, Grand Bassa County in Liberia on July 18, 1908, the son of Dr. Alexander A. Pierre, who emigrated to Liberia from Essequibo Islands-West Demerara, Guyana, and Serena M. Pierre.
 He completed his early education at nearby Bassa Industrial Academy (BIA) and thereafter attended Cuttington Divinity School, then located in Maryland County.
 He was a member of the class of 1929, the school's last graduating class before it moved.

 His godfather, James Early, who was then employed as an auditor at the Treasury Department in Monrovia sponsored the young Pierre who was trained as an account clerk.
 James Pierre began employment with the Treasury Department, eventually becoming one of the Liberian government's revenue agents responsible for out station collection of taxes.
 This entailed him having to re-locate to Kakata.

 He left government service and obtained employment with CFAO, a local French commercial house in Monrovia, as an accountant.
 He was later employed as the Head Tally Clerk for Raymond Concrete Pile Company, who was then constructing the Freeport of Monrovia.
 This position was the highest ranking one available to Liberians.